WWIIWWIIWW/Cantera-ext/README.md

 (f) Parallel calculation

-(g) Automatic residence time refienment for 0D extinction.
-(Featured added in V4.py)

-(h) Add automatic plots for achieved datasets.
+(g) Add automatic plots for achieved datasets.

 ## Installation (assuming you have installed conda, refer to instruction)